CareOregon: History

 CareOregon’s origins in county public health oriented the company to recognizing and responding to socioeconomic influences on health.
 As noted in its 2021 financial report, “CareOregon’s mission is to inspire and partner to create quality and equity in individual and community health.
 CareOregon’s vision is healthy communities for all individuals, regardless of income or social circumstances.”

+Data breaches

+CareOregon has had a handful of data breaches that released protected health information to unauthorized parties.

+In January 2022, CareOregon accidentally released protected health information of 10,467 members by accidentally sending out email attachments containing private information to a consultant.
+In August of the same year, 5,500 CareOregon member data was again leaked due to a data breach.

+In October 2025, protected health information including full name, date of birth, insurance ID number and primary care physician name of 5,273 members have been accessed by unauthorized personnel.

+In March 2026, same information as the October 2025 incident relating to members were accessed by unauthorized personnel.

 Coordinated care organizations

 In 2010-2012 – after the U.S. Congress expanded Medicaid eligibility as part of the Affordable Care Act, and the Oregon Legislature approved a shift to coordinated care organizations – CareOregon helped form and administer five of the state’s 15 original CCOs.
 (Varying sources put the initial number of CCOs at 15 and 16.)
 The move by Oregon was seen as “a significant transformation of its Medicaid program.”

 Coordinated care organizations’ emphasis on primary and preventive care mirrors much of CareOregon’s longtime approach.
 In 2006, at a U.S. Senate roundtable before the Special Committee on Aging, then-CareOregon President & CEO David Ford stated, “It is not the care that people receive that is driving the cost of health care; it is the care that they don’t receive.”